giga-sec/gigaSec-Tech-Notes/3. Notes/UDP - User Datagram Protocol.md

 Tags: #permanent

 ---
-With UDP, packets of data are essentially thrown at the receiving computer, **==if the receiving computer can't keep up then that's not his problem==**
+Packets of data are essentially thrown at the receiving computer, **==if the receiving computer can't keep up then that's not his problem==**
 (e.g. a pixelated skype call)